 Also, adoption of the Thai child or children is another available option for the Thai-American couple.
 However, the process for adoption can be complicated and takes a long period of time with the requirements for adoption by the US State Department quite difficult to fulfill, having a requirement that the child must have lived together with the adoptive parents for a minimum period of two years.

-The child should also be unmarried and below 21 years old, and should have been adopted prior to the child turning 16, making adoption a very tough option.
+The child should also be unmarried and below 21 years old.
+Should the child have been adopted prior to the child turning 16.
+Making adoption a very tough option.
 It is highly recommended that the child be brought to the United States on a derivative US K-2 or K-4 visa, then file for adoption in Thailand after entering the United States.

 Always take legal advice from an immigration lawyer in Thailand for legal help and guidance.